dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

     # personal-analytics frontend
     location /pa/ {
-        auth_basic "Restricted Area";
+        auth_basic "PersonalAnalytics";
         auth_basic_user_file /etc/nginx/.htpasswd;
         try_files $uri $uri/ =404;
     }

+    # here follows the backend service, see below

     # more stuff here maybe, like your certbot/SSL configuration
 }
 ```

 If you now restart nginx and connect to https://your-domain.org/pa, you should see the frontend.
-If you configured password protection, you should be asked for HTTP basic authentication to "Restricted Area", and after you provide `yourwebusername` and `yourwebpassword`, you will see it.
+If you configured password protection, you should be asked for HTTP basic authentication for the realm "PersonalAnalytics", and after you provide `yourwebusername` and `yourwebpassword`, you will see it.

 ## Deployment Part II -- Backend